 Tamara Madison’s new collection of poems gathers together her unique, always surprising views and insights into the world and life around her.
 She sees and finds meaning in things that most of us give only a passing glance to.
 These poems make the wonder and connections she feels for the things of this world both palpable and moving.

 By Tamara Madison

 “An invitation to walk on the wild side”

 The poems in Wild Domestic, Tamara Madison’s first full-length collection, are an invitation to a walk on the wild side.
 Stepping outside herself as woman, wife, mother, nothing escapes her notice or fails to connect to her place in life, nature, the universe.
 From the giant Sequoia to the tiniest insect–from the dog ”for whom life is an endless reel of joy and desire” to the hornworm feasting on her tomato plants–she senses a oneness with the things of this earth, the circle of life, and all we strive for.
 Madison’s insights are often startling or unexpected, but always reflect her keen sense of history and language and her remarkable brand of intelligence and humor.

 “The poems in Madison’s debut collection…reveal her wit and keen eye for social observation.
 But, it is not just the intelligence that I admire in her poems, it’s the sense that the poems in The Belly Remembers arise as much from muscle and sinew as from gray matter.
 Madison’s poems are as taut as a well-toned body, lively as a well-toned mind.” — Donna Hilbert

 Poetry is just the evidence of life.
 If your life is burning well, poetry is just the ash. — Leonard Cohen

-Tamara Madison will be reading her poetry and selling signed copies of her books at this free event open to performers and spectators of all ages.
-Poets, singers, songwriters, storytellers, and listeners are welcome.
+Tamara Madison, Suzanne Allen and Alexis Rhone Fancher will be reading their poetry at this free open mic event open to performers and spectators of all ages.

 I Miss the Cold War